WickedJester89/justynK/Retropie-Guide.md

-# Setting up devilutionX using a Windows machine networked to your Pi
+# Setting up devilutionX using a Windows machine networked to your Pie

 ## Ports Directory